nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Add Tags to Persons: `tag add`

-Add tags to persons in address book.
+Add tags to persons in system.

 * A `tag add` command adding the same `photoshop` tag to a person with `Photoshop` tag will be executed successfully.
 * When adding a same tag to a person, the command will be executed successfully, but the same tag will not be added to the person.
-* The command result will display the total number of persons the command have successfully executed on and not the total number of persons the tags are added to.
+* The command result will display the total number of persons the command has successfully executed on and not the total number of persons the tags are added to.

 **Format**: `tag add { shown | selected | INDEX ... } -t TAG [-t TAG]...`